 Starting out as a marriage of convenience, the International Society of Arboriculture was for progressive commercial arborists and scientists researching on trees.
 After several conferences, it was apparent that a formal organization would serve the interests of both entities and for the sake of neutrality, the commercial arborists were denied office positions though they played an important part in the organization of conferences.

 Latest research findings passed on quickly to become standard practice and arborists identified new tools and demand for their trade by reading the news from the organization.
 Field days became a common feature for members, who got to interact with suppliers and vendors of the latest arborist tools for domestic and large-scale commercial deployments.
 The service became professional and consumers would be able to identify reputable arborists based on their membership claim to the organization.
-According to Robert Thompson, owner of Palmetto Tree Service in Mt Pleasant, gaining status as a “certified arborist” includes a large amount of study and then passing an examination before the ISA gives the title and allows an arborist to claim it.
+Gaining status as a “certified arborist” includes a large amount of study and then passing an examination before the ISA gives the title and allows an arborist to claim it.

 By 1970s, professional affiliations became common with groups of local arborists designated by municipalities or commercial interests becoming part of the organization.
 The groups and trust funds increased the investments of commercial and research interest into arboriculture and led to the development of sophisticated machines for tree growing and care.
 Since then, professionalism in tree climbing, cutting, trimming, and medication became specialized service areas targeting consumers.